 Here's another post from the beloved husband:

 Now that the weather in Taipei has cooled down some, Emily and I have finally gotten back into our cooking groove.
-This past Sunday, for instance, I decided I was going to grill us up some steaks…or o
+This past Sunday, for instance, I decided I was going to grill us up some steaks…or one steak for us to share, seeing as we’re ballin’ on budget.

-purist” of sorts--I don’t have much patience for the multiplicity of sauces and toppings and other adornments that other people like with their steaks.
+You might call me a “steak purist” of sorts--I don’t have much patience for the multiplicity of sauces and toppings and other adornments that other people like with their steaks.
 And that corn-starchy abomination known as black pepper sauce preferred by local Taiwanese-style steak joints just makes me want to vomit.
 I like my cow to taste like cow.
 Rub that baby down with a generous handful of salt and freshly ground pepper, then sear it to a perfect medium rare.
 That’s all.
 At most maybe do a little beurre rouge (red wine reduction with butter swirled in) on top at the very end.

-t I’ll admit that this minimalist approach works best when you’re working with the highest quality of beef, and unless you live in Argentina or in some quaint Italian village, that can be hard to come by.
+But I’ll admit that this minimalist approach works best when you’re working with the highest quality of beef, and unless you live in Argentina or in some quaint Italian village, that can be hard to come by.
 Especially in Taiwan, where American beef (which isn’t even that great) costs an arm and a leg.

 So when I came across a recipe for a marinade for grilled ribeye steak in my 2001 Best of the Best cookbook*, I figured maybe this would be a good way to spruce up mediocre meat.
 But, just to be safe, I still ended up splurging on an NT$500 ribeye from City Super for my trial run.
 The recipe, which originally comes from Alfred Portale’s 12 Seasons Cookbook, follows: